 Getting a tax refund might be one of the few times you’re happy about hearing from the government.
 However, correspondence with Uncle Sam may not be as fun if you owe the IRS money, especially if you can’t afford to pay your tax bill.

-If you’re struggling to find a way to pay the IRS the money you owe this tax season, there are a few tax debt relief options you might qualify for.
-Here’s when you should consider it and how to spot a tax debt relief scam.
+If you are struggling to find a way to pay the IRS the money you owe this tax season, you may want to see if you qualify for any tax debt relief options.
+While there are programs available, you also should be careful to avoid scams

 What is tax debt relief?

 Tax debt relief is a way the government helps you when you can’t afford to pay your tax bill.
 This comes in the form of a payment plan or a settlement in which the IRS agrees to settle your tax debt for less than the full amount you owe.